MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ```

 ### -DomainController
-!!!
-Exchange Server 2010

-The DomainController parameter specifies the domain controller that's used by this cmdlet to read data from or write data to Active Directory.
-You identify the domain controller by its fully qualified domain name (FQDN).
-For example, dc01.contoso.com.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online, Exchange Online Protection

 This parameter is available only in on-premises Exchange.

 The DomainController parameter specifies the domain controller that's used by this cmdlet to read data from or write data to Active Directory.
 You identify the domain controller by its fully qualified domain name (FQDN).
 For example, dc01.contoso.com.

 ```yaml
 Type: Fqdn